• PERSONAL HISTORY

 Your Results

-Based on the information provided, the patient’s estimated risk for developing invasive breast cancer over the next 10 years is .
-The U.S. population’s average 10-year risk is for women of the same age and race/ethnicity.
-Based on the information provided, the patient’s estimated risk for developing invasive breast cancer in her lifetime is .
-The U.S. population’s average lifetime risk is for women of the same age and race/ethnicity.
+Based on the information provided, your estimated lifetime risk for developing invasive breast cancer is .
+The U.S. population's average lifetime risk is for women of the same age.

 The risk calculator can determine the possibility of developing breast cancer within 10 years of your current age and lifetime.
 The purpose of this tool is to help you become informed and assist in how you should proceed for genetic counseling and testing.